Early-Exit Graph Neural Networks: Appendix Overview

 \section{Appendix Overview}

-\begin{itemize} \item \textbf{Appendix \ref{sec:extended_preliminaries}: Additional Preliminaries.}\\ We provide information related to GRAFF and A-DGN, which are the foundation of SAS-GNN, but are not discussed in the main paper.
+\begin{itemize} \item \textbf{Appendix \ref{sec:extended_preliminaries}: Additional Preliminaries.}\\ We provide information related to GraphNODEs, GRAFF and A-DGN, which are the foundation of SAS-GNN, but are not discussed in the main paper.
+We discuss the seminal work on early-exit mechanisms for GNNs, which is APGCN, that we also use in this paper.
 We also provide some preliminaries on the Gumbel-softmax distribution. \item \textbf{Appendix \ref{sec:proofs}: Proofs of Theorems in Section 4.}\\ Here, we provide the proofs of the theoretical results that support the design of SAS-GNN.
-We also show that including edge features into the SAS-GNN update rule, SAS-GNN preserves its stability, non-dissipativeness, and its capability of inducing attraction and repulsion. \item \textbf{Appendix \ref{sec:extended_algorithm}: Neural Adaptive-Step Early-Exit for Graph Classification.}\\ We report the extension of Algorithm \ref{alg:eegnn} for node classification to the task of classifying graphs. \item \textbf{Appendix \ref{sec:datasets}: Additional Details on the Experimental Setup.}\\ This section presents additional information on the datasets, training procedures, and the hardware used in the experiments. \item \textbf{Appendix \ref{sec:extended_results}: Additional Results.}\\ This section presents extended results from our experiments with EEGNN.
+We also show that including edge features into the SAS-GNN update rule, SAS-GNN preserves its stability, non-dissipativeness, and its capability of inducing attraction and repulsion. \item \textbf{Appendix \ref{sec:extended_algorithm}: Additional details on Neural Adaptive-Step Early-Exit.}\\ We report the extension of Algorithm \ref{alg:eegnn} for node classification to the task of classifying graphs.
+We comment on how EEGNN is related to the underreaching phenomenon, and we draw a connection of Neural Adaptive Step with Adaptive-Step Runge-Kutta solvers. \item \textbf{Appendix \ref{sec:datasets}: Additional Details on the Experimental Setup.}\\ This section presents additional information on the datasets, training procedures, and the hardware used in the experiments. \item \textbf{Appendix \ref{sec:extended_results}: Additional Results.}\\ This section presents extended results from our experiments with EEGNN.
 We bring additional evidence that SAS-GNN's design is a proxy to mitigate over-smoothing and over-squashing, and also to retain performance as depth increases.
 We provide additional baselines on the heterophilic benchmark and LRGB datasets.
-We provide results on homophilic node classification and graph classification datasets.
+We provide results on short-range, small, and large-scale homophilic node classification and graph classification datasets.
 We test how classic GNNs perform when equipped with our early-exit module.
 We provide evidence that Early-Exit is a promising direction to significantly improve the GNN performance.
 We illustrate the nodes' exit distributions in the discrete and continuous cases that we obtain for the other datasets. \item \textbf{Appendix \ref{sec:extended_related_works}: Extended Related Work.}\\ In the main paper, we focused our discussion on related work, mainly on GNN papers where the targets are over-smoothing and over-squashing, or papers discussing the adaptive depth choice.
 Here we extend the discussion by also including GNNs and Early-Exit Neural Networks in general. \end{itemize} \looseness=-1